Lolita Chakrabarti

-Lolita Chakrabarti (born 1969) is a British actress and writer.
+Lolita Chakrabarti (born 1969) is an English actor and writer.

 Early life and education

 Lolita Chakrabarti was born in Kingston upon Hull, England, to Bengali Hindu parents from India in 1969.
-She grew up in Birmingham, where her father worked as an orthopaedic surgeon at Selly Oak Hospital.
+She grew up in Birmingham, where her father worked as an Orthopaedic Surgeon at Selly Oak Hospital.

-She was educated at the Convent of the Holy Child Jesus in Birmingham before moving to London, after being accepted for entry to study at the Royal Academy of Dramatic Art.
-There she studied acting for three years, graduating in 1990.
+She was educated at the Convent of the Holy Child Jesus in Birmingham before moving to London, after being accepted at the Royal Academy of Dramatic Art, where she studied acting for three years, graduating in 1990.

 Career

 Acting

-From 1993 to 1996, Chakrabarti presented the BBC children's educational programme Numbertime.
-Other screen credits include Vigil, Showtrial, and The Wheel of Time.
+TV Credits include Silo (Apple), Wheel of Time (Amazon), Criminal (Netflix), Vigil, Showtrial (BBC), A Casual Vacancy (BBC1/HBO), To Provide All People (BBC2), Beowulf (ITV), Jekyll and Hyde (ITV), Riviera (Sky), Numbertime (BBC).
+She appeared in The Bill as WPC Jamila Blake from 1996 to 1998.

-Her theatre credits include Fanny and Alexander for The Old Vic (2018), Gertrude in Hamlet starring Tom Hiddleston and directed by Kenneth Branagh for RADA (2017), The Great Game: Afghanistan for the Tricycle Theatre (2009), Last Seen for the Almeida (2009) (which she co-wrote), Free Outgoing for the Royal Court (2008), John Gabriel Borkman for the Donmar Warehouse (2007), and The Hunt for St. Ann's Warehouse (2024).
+Her theatre credits include Wendy and Peter Pan at the Barbican (2025), The Hunt for the Almeida at St Ann's Warehouse, New York (2024), Summer 1954 for Bath Theatre Royal and UK tour (2025), Fanny and Alexander for The Old Vic (2018), Gertrude in Hamlet starring Tom Hiddleston and directed by Kenneth Branagh for RADA (2017), The Great Game: Afghanistan for the Tricycle Theatre (2009), Last Seen - Joy for the Almeida (2009) (which she co-wrote), Free Outgoing for the Royal Court (2008), John Gabriel Borkman for the Donmar Warehouse (2007).
+The Waiting Room (2000) A Midsummer Night's Dream (1993) National Theatre, King Lear at Cochrane Theatre and UK Tour (1994).

-In 2025, it was announced she would be portraying Mrs. Darling in the London production of Ella Hickson's 2013 play Wendy & Peter Pan, alongside Toby Stephens and Alexander Molony, directed by Jonathan Munby.
+Radio credits include 4 seasons of This Things of Darkness (BBC Scotland Radio 4), and Calmer (BBC3).